The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Thanks Deepak, I took your advice and implemented the check when the agent communicates with the master.
 I attempted to limit the number of warnings as much a possible without having some kind of timeout, but it still might get a bit noisy.
 Maybe that’s a good thing though :) More details in the pull request/commit messages.
 Note that I created a new branch since there were comments on some of the other commits, but I felt it was better to rebase them off of the up-to-date 3.x (and not have a jillion of them).

-#10 Updated by Andrew Parker about 2 years ago
+#10 Updated by Anonymous over 3 years ago

 - Status changed from In Topic Branch Pending Review to Merged - Pending Release